Resource theory of heat and work with non-commuting charges: Discussion

 We leave several open questions to be addressed.
 Not to dwell on the overly technical ones, which will be evident to readers of the detailed claims and proofs, a fundamental problem is whether it is possible to prove the AET Theorem~\ref{Asymptotic equivalence theorem} with unitaries that exactly commute with the conserved quantities, rather than approximately?
 This would require the construction of a subexponential reference frame to take care of the conservation laws; this is known to be possible for a single conserved quantity (energy) \cite{Sparaciari2016}, and more generally for pairwise commuting charges \cite{Bera2017}.
 If it were possible in the non-commuting setting, it would give our theory a much stronger appeal, since at a fundamental level, conservation laws in nature are considered to hold strictly, rather than only approximately.

-There is a whole plethora of open questions concerning practical and experimental implications of our results.
+There is a whole plethora of open questions concerning practical and experimental implications of our results (similar experimental settings for thermodynamics with non-commuting charges have been characterized recently in \cite{Experiment1,Experiment2}).
 The most straightforward, and perhaps most interesting is this one: can one design a system and a bath of small to moderate size, such that a concrete work transformation will necessarily leave the system and the bath in a final entangled state?
 The impossibility of such a transformation in a classical system could be interpreted as a thermal machine entanglement witness.

 \acknowledgments The authors thank Micha{\l} Horodecki for pointing out Ref. \cite{Korzekwa:heatcap}.
 ZBK is grateful to Paul Skrzypczyk and Tony Short for valuable discussions.
 AW thanks Glen and Ella Runciter for invaluable hermetic and immanent remarks on the ubiquity of the second law.